huss-osman/linux-fundamentals/03-git/labs/17-reset-revert-cherrypick.md

 ## Key Takeaways

+- `git reset --soft` removes the commit but keeps changes staged
+- `git reset --mixed` removes the commit and unstages the changes
+- `git reset --hard` removes the commit and deletes the changes completely
-- `git revert` safely undoes changes by creating a new commit
+- `git revert` safely undoes a commit by creating a new commit
-- `git reset` moves the branch pointer and can rewrite history locally
-- `git reset --soft`, `--mixed`, and `--hard` control how changes are kept or removed
-- `git cherry-pick` allows applying a specific commit from another branch
+- `git cherry-pick` applies one specific commit from another branch
-- Choosing the correct command helps maintain a clean and safe Git history
+- Understanding the difference between these commands helps maintain a safe and clean **Git history**

 ---

 ## Reflection

-Understanding **reset, revert, and cherry-pick** is essential because each command changes Git history in a different way. **Revert** is safest for shared history, **reset** is useful for local cleanup, and **cherry-pick** helps apply targeted changes without merging an entire branch.
-Knowing when to use each one makes Git workflows safer and more controlled.
+Understanding **reset, revert, and cherry-pick** is essential because each command changes repository history in a different way. **Reset** is useful for local cleanup, **revert** is safer for shared history, and **cherry-pick** helps apply targeted changes without merging a full branch.
+Knowing when to use each one makes Git workflows more controlled and reliable.